jeffreyyoung/metabase_custom/docs/administration-guide/14-caching.md

-## Caching query results in Metabase
+## Caching query results in Plena Data
 Metabase now gives you the ability to automatically cache the results of queries that take a long time to run.

 ### Enabling caching